Human Nutrition & Dietetics

 Speech-Language Pathology and Audiology

-What is Speech-Language Pathology and/or Audiology?
-Basically this profession deals with human communication, swallowing and hearing and any abnormality or pathology associated with it.
+What are Speech-Language Pathology and/or Audiology?
+Basically these professions deal with human communication, swallowing and hearing and any abnormality or pathology associated with it.
 Communication is a very unique and specialized human ability because through communication we as humans are allowed to exchange ideas and information and this exchange can occur in different formats, by means of speaking, writing or through the use of a common system of signs or behavior.
 An individual’s hearing ability or his awareness and perception of sound, is also of the utmost importance for successful communication between individuals and we also play a role in maintaining this part of the communication process.

 Bachelor in Speech-Language Pathology and Audiology degree is a basic four (4) year undergraduate programme.
 Upon completion, a graduate register with the Health Professions Council of South Africa (HPCSA) as a speech-language therapist and audiologist.